projg2/python-guide/interpreter.rst

 rely on its implementation details or GC behavior.

-PyPy upstream provides PyPy variants compatible with Python 2.7 and one version of Python 3.
-Gentoo supports building packages against PyPy3.
-PyPy2.7 is provided as ``dev-python/pypy``, while PyPy3 is provided as ``dev-python/pypy3``.
+PyPy upstream provides PyPy variants compatible with Python 2.7 and at least one version of Python 3.
+Gentoo supports building packages against the current version of PyPy3 (and the previous version during transition periods).
+The different versions are available as slots of ``dev-lang/pypy``.

 Jython_ is an implementation of Python written in Java.
 Besides being a stand-alone Python interpreter, it supports bidirectional interaction